 Could a payday loan affect a mortgage application?

 Many financial companies, including mortgage providers, do not differentiate between payday and traditional loans.
 The main priority for lenders is that the loan has been properly managed.

-Others admit they will automatically reject anyone with a payday loan on their credit file history for the previous 12 months.
+Others admit they will automatically reject anyone with a short-term loan on their credit file history for the previous 12 months.

 Since the High Cost Short Term credit industry became regulated by the Financial Conduct Authority, affordability assessments are now much more stringent.
 This has resulted in fewer applications being approved to protect vulnerable customers.